skilld-labs/skilld-docker-container/web/modules/custom/skilld_default_content/README.md

 ## How to use ?

 1. Enable module default_content.
 It should be already installed by composer.
-4. Create content manually on site using UID1 admin user
+2. Create content manually on site using UID1 admin user
-3. Use `drush dcer` commands (brought by module) to export selected content.
-Exemple :
+3. Use `drush dcer` commands (brought by module) to export selected content :
 ```
 drush dcer node 1 --folder=modules/custom/skilld_default_content/content
 drush dcer user 5 --folder=modules/custom/skilld_default_content/content